-The Draw of Aquatic Therapy to Kids
+The Benefits of Aquatic Therapy For Kids

 Providing physical therapy for a child requires a different kind of approach than working with an adult.
 Kids may become bored or easily intimidated when it comes to land exercises, making it a challenge to give them the care they need.